 Coach House Project

-The reunion of an historic site that will transform the way we work with our collection and our community.
+A new project which will transform the way we work with our collection and our community.

 The Coach House Project continues our legacy of working with distinctive buildings, adding a third element to the remarkable architectural hybrid that is Pallant House Gallery today.
 And yet it delivers much more than bricks and mortar – it stands as a catalyst for change in our expanding organisation.